To Support, Educate, and Empower Cancer Patients and Their Families

 In 2000, the success of Gilda’s Club NYC gave birth to Gilda’s Club Worldwide, an organization dedicated to developing a national network of clubhouses.
 In 2009, Gilda’s Club Worldwide merged with The Wellness Community to form the Cancer Support Community (CSC), which is now the largest cancer support network in the country.

 About Gilda’s Club

-Now in our 21st year, we reach more than 20,000 people annually through our Clubhouse and offisite hospital partners, and outreach through our website, health fairs, schools, corporate presentations, and inquiry calls.
+Now in our 22nd year, we reach more than 20,000 people annually through our Clubhouse and offisite hospital partners, and outreach through our website, health fairs, schools, corporate presentations, and inquiry calls.
 A cancer diagnosis can be an extremely isolating experience which triggers many emotions including fear, anger, depression and an overwhelming sense of helplessness.
-Men, women, teens, and children attend free support groups, educational lectures and workshops at the West Village clubhouse or at hospital and community partners in the Bronx, Brooklyn, Manhattan, and Queens.
+Men, women, teens, and children attend free support groups, educational lectures and workshops at the West Village clubhouse or at select medical centers throughout New York City.